gopasspw/gopass/docs/commands/generate.md

 * `autoclip` only applies to `generate`.
 If set the generated password is automatically copied to the clipboard - unless `--clip` is explicitly set to `--clip=false`
 * `safecontent` will suppress printing of the password, unless `-p` is set.
 The password will not be copied, unless `-c` or the `autoclip` option are set.

+## Templates

+When creating a new entry gopass will look for the most specific template by going up in the secret path looking for a file called `.pass-template`.

+If any such file is found it will be used to pre-populate the generated secret.